tiwarikajal/Seq2SQL--Natural-Language-sentences-to-SQL-Queries/readme.md

 - Install sqlite using the links here [https://www.sqlite.org/download.html](https://www.sqlite.org/download.html)
 - Next, install the project requirements using `pip install -r requirements.txt`
 - Download the glove embeddings from http://nlp.stanford.edu/data/glove.6B.zip
-- Extract the archive into the glove folder.
-We require only the `glove.6B.300d` file and the other versions can be deleted
+- Extract the archive into the glove folder
 - Run the pre-processing script `python preprocess.py` .
 This will create the tokenized versions of the dataset
 - Run `python main.py` .
 This will run the baseline model followed by the target model.
 - Running `main.py` will take approximately 10 hours.
 Please make sure to use a system with a good GPU.
+- It is highly recommended that this project is run in an anaconda environment.
+This will give the interpreter access to common libraries that may have been missed in requirements.txt

 ### Folder Structure